SlimeKnights/Mantle/README.md

 	* Steps to reproduce
 	* ForgeModLoader-client-0.log (the FML log) from the root folder of the client

-##Code Conventions
-See CONTRIBUTING.md in the root of the project repository.

 ##Licenses
 The MIT License (MIT)
 Copyright (c) 2013 Slime Knights (mDiyo, fuj1n, Sunstrike, progwml6, pillbox)